stafiprotocol/developer/docs/architecture/evmlsd.md

 ## Balance Staking Pools

 The default balancer is the project administrator, it is able to transfer to another account.
-The owner of StakeManager should create a new StakePool contract when one staking pool reaches its staking maximum threshold, and then balancer route users’ staking assets to different stake pools to keep the network in a health(well-balanced) status.
+The owner of StakeManager should create a new StakePool contract when one staking pool reaches its staking maximum threshold, and then balancer route users' staking assets to different stake pools to keep the network in a health(well-balanced) status.

 ## Relay Service

 Due to the limitation of smart contract, it could not launch an execution.
-So Listake introduces Relay service, at a certain interval, it will trigger StakeManager to collect and calculate users’ staking reward, distribute it to the project and users.
+So Listake introduces Relay service, at a certain interval, it will trigger StakeManager to collect and calculate users' staking reward, distribute it to the project and users.
 The reward information could come from the target chain staking contract or provided by off-chain, and voters are responsible to submit these on chain.

 Here is an example of how Polygon relay work, it does not have voter, as no data needed from Oracle: